Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Abstract

 Happel constructed a fully faithful functor $\cH :\sfD^{\mrb}(\mod \Lambda) \to \stabgrmod \tuT(\Lambda)$ for a finite dimensional algebra $\Lambda$.
 He also showed that this functor $\cH$ gives an equivalence precisely when $\gldim \Lambda < \infty$.
 Thus if $\cH$ gives an equivalence, then it provides a canonical tilting object $\cH (\Lambda)$ of $\grmod \tuT(\Lambda)$.

-In this paper we generalize Happel's functor $\cH$ in the case where $\tuT(\Lambda)$ is replaced with a finitely graded IG algebra $A$.
-We study when this functor is fully faithful or gives an equivalence.
+In this paper we generalize the Happel functor $\cH$ in the case where $\tuT(\Lambda)$ is replaced with a finitely graded IG-algebra $A$.
+We study when this functor is fully faithful or is an equivalence.
 For this purpose we introduce the notion of homologically well-graded (hwg) IG-algebra, which can be characterized as an algebra posses a homological symmetry which, a posteriori, guarantee that the algebra is IG.
-We prove that hwg IG-algebras is precisely the class of finitely graded IG-algebras that Happel's functor is fully faithful.
-We also identify the class that Happel's functor gives an equivalence.
+We prove that hwg IG-algebras is precisely the class of finitely graded IG-algebras that the Happel functor is fully faithful.
+We also identify the class that the Happel functor gives an equivalence.
 As a consequence of our result, we see that if $\cH$ gives an equivalence, then it provides a canonical tilting object $\cH (T)$ of $\stabgrCM A$.
-For some special classes of finitely graded IG algebras, our tilting objects $\cH(T)$ coincide with tilting object constructed in previous works.
+For some special classes of finitely graded IG-algebras, our tilting objects $\cH(T)$ coincide with tilting object constructed in previous works.